 An introduction to research representing individual work of senior level.
 Conferences and laboratory work to be specified according to the subject at the discretion of the instructor.
 Prerequisite: 12 hours of Biology, 6 of which must be advanced level, and permission of the instructor.
-Lab fee.
+Laboratory fee.

-Requirements may include classroom study, field work, or a weekend field trip.
-Expenses for field trips will be shared by the participants.
-Prerequisite: 8 hours of biology or permission of the instructor.
+Requirements may include classroom study, fieldwork, or a weekend field trip.
+Expenses for field trip will be shared by participants.
+Prerequisite: BIOL 3310 or permission of instructor.
 May be repeated for credit as topics vary.

 Students will conduct biological research under the supervision of a faculty member.
 Students will be expected to keep a research notebook according to standard laboratory practices and may be required to submit a research proposal at the discretion of the faculty member.
 A final written report of work accomplished will be required.
 A minimum of 3 clock hours of laboratory per week will be required for each semester hour of credit.
 Prerequisite: Approval of department chairperson.
-Fall, Spring, Summer.
+Laboratory fee.